 We are pleased to announce Professor Peer Fischer is one of the featured speakers of the Hamlyn Symposium on Medical Robotics 2021 (#HSMR21).

-Professor Fischer will give a talk on ‘Nanorobotic systems that penetrate tissues & organ phantoms for surgery’ followed by a Q&A session.
+Professor Fischer gave a talk on ‘Nanorobotic systems that penetrate tissues & organ phantoms for surgery’ followed by a Q&A session.

 Micro-/nano-robots hold great potential in biomedical applications.
 It has been shown that untethered magnetic screw-shape drills can penetrate elastic tissue, such as bovine muscle, when they are large with a typical diameter of several millimeters and a length of several centimeters.
 For much more minimally-invasive procedures, it is beneficial to dramatically reduce the diameter, but this also reduces the available force.
 However, recently we could show that sub-micron scale-drills experience less resistance due to the porosity in biological tissues.